adarsh-singh01/PrithWe/Learn.md

 ## Contributing 📝
 Raise and issue; Get assigned and then work on fixing the issue.
-We welcome contributions to College.ai!
+We welcome contributions to PrithWe!
 Follow these steps to contribute:

 1. **Fork the Repository**: Create your own copy of the repository on your GitHub account.
 ![image](https://github.com/debangi29/PrithWe/assets/117537653/90772c71-9062-4941-972b-2f3c5cc49cd6)